oSoWoSo/DistroHopper/docs/README.md

 ### For DistroHopper to work you need

-  `wget yad fzf` quickemu is included
+  `wget yad fzf`

+ quickemu is included

+ For adding new distros, or adding/improving translations you will need also meld.

 # How to install DistroHopper?